Scientist’s Survival Guide

 2.2 How precious is my idea?

-My understanding about which parts of research are hard and which things are valuable has changed.
+My understanding of which parts of research are hard and which are valuable has changed.

-Let us suppose that I was worried about being “scooped,” beaten to publication, which is a thing that people in science tend to worry about a little bit but not so much as I imagined before I joined in for myself.
+Let us suppose I was worried about being “scooped” — beaten to publication — which is something people in science tend to worry about a little, but not as much as I imagined before I joined in for myself.
 How valuable is an insight?
 It depends.
-An insight like “this might be worth trying who knows” is not valueless, but the opportunity cost of trying it is possibly months of specialist time or years of grad student time.
+An insight like “this might be worth trying, who knows” isn’t valueless, but the opportunity cost of trying it can be months of specialist time or years of a grad student’s time.
 Let us call such intuitions.
-Even if the certainty is high, the exercise cost is also high, so it is not worth keeping this kind of thing quiet; rather, you want to share this kind of thing as widely as possible so the work and risk can be shared between multiple researchers.
-Having good intuitions is useful but if anything you want to cultivate the
+Even if certainty is high, the exercise cost is also high, so it’s not worth keeping this kind of thing quiet; rather, we want to share this kind of thing as widely as possible so the work and risk can be shared among multiple researchers.
+Having good intuitions is useful but if anything we want to cultivate the [TODO clarify]

 If my idea is “I can definitely solve this particular problem in a particular way,” the value of this intelligence is higher.
 Let us call these solutions.
-Often, simply knowing a solution exists in a particular domain can lead someone else rapidly to a solution because it constrains the search for solutions enough to allow for other people to find it quickly.
-This is because most of mathematics, at least for me, is trying bone-headed things that turn out to be silly, and merely narrowing the search space can make things drastically easier.
-So if you were in a competitive, idea stealing environment, existence of solutions tends to be valuable intelligence.
-It is not the whole way to a paper which will get you credit for being clever (and I personally value a paper which has more than one great idea in it) but a good solution is an important chunk.
+Often, simply knowing a solution exists in a particular domain can lead someone else rapidly to a solution, because it constrains the search enough to let other people find it quickly.
+This is because most of mathematics, at least for me, involves trying bone-headed things that turn out to be silly; merely narrowing the search space can make things drastically easier.
+So if we were in a competitive, idea‑stealing environment, knowledge of existing solutions tends to be valuable intelligence.
+It’s not the whole road to a paper that will get us credit for being clever (and I personally value a paper that has more than one great idea), but a good solution is an important chunk.

 Overcoming Bias: The InDirect-Check Sweet Spot

-Tony Kulesa, in Tyler Cowen is the best curator of talent in the world gives a fannish profile of Tyler Cowen including ideas about how you would become expert at identifying underexploited talent.
+Tony Kulesa, in Tyler Cowen is the best curator of talent in the world gives a fannish profile of Tyler Cowen, including ideas about how we would become expert at identifying underexploited talent.
 Part of that process, interestingly, is not having a committee process, and being shamelessly personal-judgment-driven.
 Insert speculation about wisdom of crowds versus madness of committees.
 Also, equity concerns.

 2.3 Sidling up to the truth

-As a researcher motivated by big picture ideas (How can we survive on planet earth without being consumed in battles over dwindling resources and environmental crises?) as much as aesthetic ideas, I am sometimes considered damaged goods.
-A fine scientist, many claim, is safely myopic, the job of discovery being detailed piecework.
+As a researcher motivated by big-picture ideas (How can we survive on planet earth without being consumed in battles over dwindling resources and environmental crises?) as much as aesthetic ideas, I am sometimes considered damaged goods.
+Many claim a fine scientist is safely myopic; the job of discovery is detailed piecework.

 Truth, in these formulations, is a cat: don’t look at it directly or it will perversely slope off to rub against someone else’s leg.
-Your acceptance is all in the sidling-up, the feigning disinterest, and waiting for truth to come up and show you its belly.
-I’m not sure I’m am persuaded by this.
+Our acceptance is all in the sidling-up, the feigning disinterest, and waiting for truth to come up and show us its belly.
+I’m not sure I am persuaded by this.
 It’s the kind of science that would be expounded in an education film directed by Alejandro Jodorowsky.

-On the other hand, I’m not sure that I buy the grant-maker’s side of this story either, at least the story that grant-makers seem to expound in Australia, which is that they give out money to go out and find something out.
-There are productivity outcomes on the application form where you fill out the goals that your research will fulfil; This rules out much of the research done, by restricting you largely to marginally refining a known-good idea rather than trying something new.
-I romantically imagine that in much research, you would not know what you were discovering in advance.
+On the other hand, I’m not sure I buy the grant-makers’ side of this story either, at least the version they seem to tell in Australia, which is that they give out money to go find something out.
+There are productivity outcomes on the application form where we fill out the goals that our research will fulfil; This rules out much research by restricting us largely to marginally refining a known-good idea rather than trying something new.
+I romantically imagine that in much research, we would not know what we were discovering in advance.

 The compromise is that we meet in the middle and swap platitudes.
 We will “improve our understanding of X”, we will “find strategies to better manage Y”.
 We certainly don’t mention that we might spend a while pondering keyboard layouts when the folks ask us to work out how to manage a complex non-linear economy.